The-AI-Alliance/open-trusted-data-initiative/static-catalog/duckdb-notes.md

 # Notes on Using DuckDB to Analyze the HF Metadata

+> **NOTE:** These are old notes using duckdb to analyze the data.
+Some details have been changed, such as how data is loaded into duckdb, due to subsequent refinements.
+The [README](README.md) is up to date.

 ## Getting Started

 Install the [DuckDB](https://duckdb.org) CLI tools and Python library.
 See the [documentation](https://duckdb.org/docs/stable/).